invinciblehackerrishi/invinciblehackerrishi.github.io/_posts/2021-5-5-Second-post-Obsidian.md

-This is a note saved from obsidian......!
+This is a note saved from obsidian.